lexicalunit/dotfiles/bin/README.md

     --embed-thumbnail                embed thumbnail in the audio as cover art --add-metadata                   write metadata to the video file --xattrs                         write metadata to the video file's xattrs (using dublin core and xdg standards) --fixup POLICY                   Automatically correct known faults of the file.
-One of never (do nothing), warn (only emit a warning), detect_or_warn(the default; fix file if we can, warn otherwise) --prefer-avconv                  Prefer avconv over ffmpeg for running the postprocessors (default) --prefer-ffmpeg                  Prefer ffmpeg over avconv for running the postprocessors --ffmpeg-location PATH           Location of the ffmpeg/avconv binary; either the path to the binary or its containing directory.
+One of never (do nothing), warn (only emit a warning), detect_or_warn(the default; fix file if we can, warn otherwise)
+    --prefer-avconv                  Prefer avconv over ffmpeg for running the postprocessors (default) --prefer-ffmpeg                  Prefer ffmpeg over avconv for running the postprocessors --ffmpeg-location PATH           Location of the ffmpeg/avconv binary; either the path to the binary or its containing directory.
     --exec CMD                       Execute a command on the file after downloading, similar to find's -exec syntax.
-Example: --exec 'adb push {}
-                                     /sdcard/Music/ && rm {}'
+Example: --exec 'adb push {} /sdcard/Music/ && rm {}'
+    --convert-subtitles FORMAT       Convert the subtitles to other format (currently supported: srt|ass|vtt)
 ```